JevaughnNewman/East-Coast-Insurance-Data-Project/README.md

 East Coast Insurance Company is a fictional property and casualty insurance company that underwrites insurance primarily in East coast of the United States.

-The company has claims data for the first three months of the year and the director of claims has requested that we create a visual dashboard for all the claims data we have received within the first quarter of the year.
-This dashboard will accessed by multiple stakeholders and users within the company and will be replacing the static reports.
+East Coast Insurance Company has claims data for the first three months of the year and the director of claims has requested that we create a visual dashboard for all the claims data we have received.
+This dashboard will accessed by multiple stakeholders and users within the company including claims directors, claims managers and unit managers in specific regions.
+The visual dashboard will be used to replace older static reports.

 Insights and recommandations are provided in the following key areas: